narudoltatiyavattanachai/tc375_rtos_gw/README.md

 1. **Power On**: System initializes, LED1 starts blinking every 100ms
 2. **Button Press**: Press BUTTON_0 to toggle LED2 blinking process
 3. **LED2 Behavior**: When active, LED2 blinks at 500ms intervals via CPU1/CPU2 coordination

+## Purpose

+This project demonstrates and tests the hardware CAN FD gateway functionality on an Infineon TriCore TC375 device.
+A custom shield board is used to interface with the main development board, enabling evaluation of CAN FD communication and gateway capabilities in a real hardware setup.

 ## Architecture Summary